 No probate at all is necessary if the estate is worth less than $15,000* and doesn’t contain any real estate.
 Instead, inheritors can use a simple affidavit (sworn statement) to claim assets held by a bank or other institution.
 For example, someone who inherits a bank account could fill out a small estate affidavit and take it, plus a copy of death certificate, to the bank, and the bank would release the funds.

-You can get an affidavit form from the Michigan court system’s website.
+You can get an affidavit form (pc598) from the Michigan court system’s website.
 On the one-page form, the inheritor states that no probate proceeding has begun (or is planned), that the estate’s value is less than $15,000*, and gives information about the deceased person.
-The statement is signed “under penalty of perjury,” which means that if you lie on it, you could be subject to prosecution for the crime of perjury (lying under oath).
+The statement is signed “under penalty of perjury,” which means that if you lie on the affidavit, you could be subject to prosecution for the crime of perjury (lying under oath).

 Special Procedure for Vehicles

 If the deceased person owned vehicles with a total value of no more than $60,000, and no probate is necessary for other assets, the surviving spouse or next of kin (closest relative) can obtain ownership of the vehicles with a simple, fill-in-the-blanks form.
-This one-page form, called a “Certification From the Heir to a Vehicle,” is available from the Secretary of State's office..
+This one-page form, called a “Certification From the Heir to a Vehicle,” is available from the Secretary of State’s office.
 If several next of kin share equal inheritance rights, the others may sign off.

 Who Conducts a Probate Proceeding?

-The person named to serve as executor (called a personal representative in Michigan) in the deceased person’s will generally takes charge of the estate.
-If there is no will, or the person named in the will isn’t available or willing to serve, the probate court will appoint someone to serve as personal representative.
-The surviving spouse, if any, has first priority to be appointed as personal representative if he or she inherits under the will.
+The person named to serve as executor (called a personal representative in Michigan) in the deceased person’s Will generally takes charge of the estate.
+If there is no Will, or the person named in the Will isn’t available or willing to serve, the probate court will appoint someone to serve as personal representative.
+The surviving spouse, if any, has first priority to be appointed as personal representative if he or she inherits under the Will.